 Watch: Hamburg's 4-3 win in the most recent derby

-Die Rothosen still lead the head-to-head record by some considerable margin, but there is now an on- and off-field edge to this city derby.
-HSV fans will say their biggest rivalry has always been against Werder Bremen in the north derby – that will be reignited in this bumper 2021/22 Bundesliga 2 season – but they are now at risk of losing out in their own backyard.
+Die Rothosen still lead the head-to-head record by some considerable margin, but there is now an on and off-field edge to this city derby.
+HSV fans will say their biggest rivalry has always been against Werder Bremen in the north derby – already reignited in this bumper 2021/22 Bundesliga 2 season – but they are now at risk of losing out in their own backyard.

 As for St. Pauli, they’ve never been worried about upsetting the apple cart.
 The club centred on one neighbourhood of Hamburg had again stuck it to the city’s big hitters and celebrated the defence of their city title last year.

 The Hamburg derby has long simmered in the background and has also missed out on the spotlight due to the absence of fans from stadiums.
-With spectators set to return for the Matchday 3 encounter at the Millerntor, expect to see sparks fly once against between St. Pauli and HSV.
+Expect to see sparks fly once again on Matchday 20 between St. Pauli and HSV.